-Included in the Loans and Advances for specific projects is \$5,394,000 for advances from the Greater Orlando Aviation Authority, the City of Orlando and Orange County for the extension of Goldenrod Road.
+Included in the Loans and Advances for specific projects is \$5,133,000 for advances from the Greater Orlando Aviation Authority, the City of Orlando and Orange County for the extension of Goldenrod Road.
 The extension is a non-System project, and revenues from this project are utilized solely to pay expenses for the extension and to reimburse the funding partners, including CFX, for their original contribution to the project.

-Leases
+NOTE 6 Leases

 Operating Leases - CFX leases excess capacity of the Fiber Optic Network (FON) to Sprint Communications Company L.P.
 The original historic cost of this FON of \$19,172,000 is not depreciated because its expected life exceeds 100 years.
 This is a ten-year lease with three five-year renewal options.
 The annual rate of \$464,640, adjusted annually by the local Consumer Price Index, is presented as miscellaneous nonoperating revenues.
 If CFX terminates this agreement because of licensee's (Sprint's) default, the licensee shall pay CFX, as liquidated damages, an amount equal to the minimum total fees and charges for the remaining agreement term.
 There is no termination clause for the licensee except by default of CFX.
 The second five-year renewal was executed at the end of fiscal year 2016.
-The minimum future rentals for the remaining four fiscal years are \$464,640 per year for three years and \$425,920 for the fourth year, for a total of \$1,819,840.
+The minimum future rentals for the remaining three fiscal years are \$464,640 per year for two years and \$425,920 for the third year, for a total of \$1,355,200.

 CFX leases a building located at 525 South Magnolia Ave., Orlando, FL to Women's Care Florida LLC.
 The assessed value of the building is \$3,100,000.
-This is a ten-year seven-month lease that terminates at midnight on June 15, 2021.
-The lease requires a 360-day notice by the tenant for termination.
-The minimum CFX would receive on this lease would be \$312,151 for fiscal year 2018.
-If CFX decides to terminate the lease in fiscal year 2018, it will be obligated to pay the tenant \$156,974 for improvements and fixtures that were installed by the tenant at the commencement of the lease.
+The tenant has provided a 360-day notice for termination on June 22, 2018.
+CFX will receive \$307,763 for fiscal year 2019.

-Commitments and Contingencies
+NOTE 7 Commitments and Contingencies

-Commitments - Outstanding construction and other significant commitments for improvements, maintenance and operation of the System totaled approximately \$510,714,000 at June 30, 2017.
+Commitments - Outstanding construction and other significant commitments for improvements, maintenance and operation of the System totaled approximately \$452,081,000 at June 30, 2018.